 New architectural elements for the old homestead: a full front porch, a clerestory window bringing light into the living room, a bay window seating area and a mudroom and back entrance just behind.

-The ledgerock amphitheater surrounding an outdoor fireplace at the end of the living room feels pre-existing—but was completely created.
+The ledgerock amphitheater surrounding an outdoor fireplace at the end of the house feels pre-existing—but was completely created by Madderlake.